Top doctor warns of risks to children of mutant flu strain

 In response to the surge in hospital cases, the RCPCH has published guidance for parents and carers this winter and said the flu vaccine remains the best option to protect children.

-Figures show around 3.3 million school-aged children had had a flu vaccine by 5 December, with 489,742 of those children aged 2 and 3.
+Figures show around 3.3 million school-aged children had had a flu vaccine by 5 December, with 489,742 of those children aged two and three.

 The increased pressure on emergency services and children’s A&E comes as a new study reveals the scale of corridor care happening in emergency departments, with 4.8 per cent and 23 per cent of hospitals reporting treating children in corridors in March.